July 23rd, 2019

 More importantly, that made them feel like their experience working for YOU, was by far one of the best they’ve ever had.
 From the moment they went through your recruiting process to the day they left your organization (hopefully after a couple of years).

 The employee experience is critical to the success of an organization.
 Particularly, one that leads with a people-first culture.
 Knowing you’re striving for that (or perhaps moving towards that), consider what it looks like for your business.

-I remember in my own career, one of the best compliments I was given by a manager at the time was,
+I remember in my own career, one of the best compliments I was given by a manager at the time was:

 “You’re the kind of person I want to work with.”

 Not only was it one of the kindest things anyone in the workplace has ever said to me, but it went a long way.
 Especially since I was in the early stages of my career at the time and still ‘finding my way.’

 Needless to say, FEELING appreciated, doing meaningful work at the time, working with great colleagues, were a great recipe for a promising experience.